-With a mainland surface area 2,780,400 km2 (1,073,518 sq ), Argentina is located in southern South America, sharing land borders with Chile across the Andes to the west; Bolivia and Paraguay to the north; Brazil to the northeast, Uruguay and the South Atlantic Ocean to the east; and the Drake Passage to the south; for an overall land border length of 9,376 km (5,826 mi).
+With a mainland surface area 2,780,400 km2 (1,073,518 sq ), Argentina is located in southern South get papers written for you America, sharing land borders with Chile across the Andes to the west; Bolivia and Paraguay to the north; Brazil to the northeast, Uruguay and the South Atlantic Ocean to the east; and the Drake Passage to the south; for an overall land border length of 9,376 km (5,826 mi).
 Its coastal border over the Río de la Plata and South Atlantic Ocean is 5,117 km (3,180 mi) long.

 Argentina’s highest point is Aconcagua in the Mendoza province (6,959 m (22,831 ft) above sea level), also the highest point in the Southern and Western Hemispheres.
 The lowest point is Laguna del Carbón in the San Julián Great Depression Santa Cruz province (−105 m) (−344 ft) below sea level, also the lowest point in the Southern and Western Hemispheres, and the seventh lowest point on Earth)